AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

    For technical details on creating pages with editable templates, see [Resultant Content Pages](/help/sites-developing/page-templates-editable.md#resultant-content-pages) in this document.

+>[!TIP]
+>
+>Never enter any information that needs to be internationalized into a template.
+For internalization purposes, the [localization feature of the Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html) are recommended.

+>[!NOTE]
+>
+>Templates are powerful tools to streamline your page creation workflow.
+However too many templates can overwhelm the authors and make page creation confusing.
+A good rule of thumb is to keep the number of templates under 100.
+>
+>Adobe does not recommend having more than 1000 templates due to potential performance impacts.

 >[!NOTE]
 >
 >The editor client library assumes the presence of the `cq.shared` namespace in content pages, and if it is absent the JavaScript error `Uncaught TypeError: Cannot read property 'shared' of undefined` will result.